IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

       protocol: TCP
 ```
 # 5. Using CQL
-> **Note:** It can take around 5-10 minutes for the Cassandra database to finish its setup.
-You may encounter an error if you did the following commands before the setup is complete.
+> **Note:** It can take around 5 minutes for the Cassandra database to finish its setup.

-You can check if the Cassandra in the Pod is up and running by using this command:
+You can check if the Cassandra nodes are up and running by using this command:
 **Substitute the Pod name to the one you have**
 ```bash
 $ kubectl exec cassandra-xxxxx -- nodetool status